 The two introduced genes are bacterial in origin.
-One is derived from Bacillus thuringiensis, which has an established history of safe use as a biopesticide on agricultural crops, including in the organic farming industry.
-The second gene is also derived from a common soil bacterium, Streptomyces viridochromogenes that has no known pathogenicity.
+One is derived from Bacillus thuringiensis which has an established history of safe use as a biopesticide on agricultural crops, including in the organic farming industry.
+The second gene is also derived from a common soil bacterium, Streptomyces viridochromogenes, which has no known pathogenicity.

-2. Description of the genetic modification
+Nature of the genetic modification